 SPRING/SUMMER.
+Pre-Requisites: PRS 500D as prerequisite or special permission required to enroll.
 The goal of the course is to equip students with critical perspectives to address current and future global health challenges and opportunities as public health professionals and global citizens in this increasingly interdependent world.
 The course explores historical milestones, actors, assumptions, context and theories driving selected global health priorities in policy, programs and research.
 To do this, the course will enhance the skills of critical thinking, assessment of evidence from multiple perspectives and application of evidence in formulation of policies, programs and research priorities.
 A recurring theme throughout the course is that there are common global drivers influencing the health of populations in high, middle and low-income countries and cross-cutting issues such as inequality that transcend settings.